simonswu23/Scripts/README.md

 - Thievul Crest
   - no longer raises special attack on entry
   - all stat drops this pokemon inflicts are doubled

+- Cacturne Crest
+  - raises attack and special attack by 1 if attacking before the target
+  - x1.3 boost to offenses

 ### New Items
 - Poison Potion
-  - new item, applies (regular) poison to the target
+  - applies (regular) poison to the target

+- Harmony Orb
+  - hard coded: activates all possible abilities of holder in battle
+  - TODO: not fully implemented, might need to override ability equality

 - Hydreigon Crest
   - Resists fairy attacks, user's dark type attacks are SE against Fairy